chriskavanagh97/MDG-Config/README.md

 * How to create a workflow
 * How to implement a badi rule context
 * How to implement a badi system caller
+* How to create Derivation for materials
+* Define a custom Object and Enhance The User Interface